Murder of Haley Anderson: Orlando Tercero

 In March 2018, Orlando Tercero was a twenty-two year old nursing student at Binghamton University.
 He holds dual Nicaraguan and American citizenship, and his full name is Orlando Enrique Tercero Moreno.

 Prior relationship and tire slashing incident

-jTercero was suspected of slashing Anderson's car's tires on September 16, 2017, causing about $600 in damage.
+Tercero was suspected of slashing Anderson's car's tires on September 16, 2017, causing about $600 in damage.
 The police report included some details about Tercero and Anderson's relationship: they had previously dated for a short period of time.
-Additionally, on Septennmber 15, 2017, Anderson attended a party at Tercero's residence where he confronted her about her new relationship with a mutual friend.
+Additionally, on September 15, 2017, Anderson attended a party at Tercero's residence where he confronted her about her new relationship with a mutual friend.
 According to the police report, the party confrontation went as follows: Tercero shouted at Anderson, then offered her alcohol in an attempt to smooth things over.
 Anderson declined to press charges over the tire slashing incident.

 Tercero and Anderson may have had an off-and-on relationship for up to a year and a half.
 She reportedly wanted to end romantic involvement with him.
 According to Anderson's friend, she wanted to stay friends with Tercero.